 What is an Apostille?

 An apostille is a certification that verifies the authenticity of a document for use in another country.
-Originating from the Hague Convention of 1961, the apostille is an internationally recognized form of notarization aimed at simplifying the legalization process.
+Originating from the Hague Convention of 1961, the apostille is an internationally recognised form of notarisation aimed at simplifying the legalisation process.
 It confirms that the signature, seal, and position of a public official on a document are genuine.
 To obtain an apostille, you typically need to bring the document to the relevant government authority in your home country, such as the Secretary of State's office in the US, where it will be authenticated and then affixed with an apostille certificate.

 What is a Spanish Sworn Translation?